Take advantage of every opportunity.

-I started my career as a hairstylist.
+I began my career as a hairstylist.
 Now that I am decades into my next career, I am often asked, “Patricia, how did you become a speaker, author, and executive speech coach?”
 The simple answer is by noticing and taking advantage of every chance that turned up, that seemed interesting and intriguing.
 Opportunity does not knock just once.
 It knocks all the time, though you may not recognize the sound.
-One technique is to learn from successful people by finding out how they achieved their success.
+One opportunity is to learn from successful people by finding out how they achieved their success.
 Behind the hairstyling chair, I learned from my clients.
 As a speaker, I learned about the companies and industries I was hired to speak to.
 Now, as an executive speech coach, I learn how innovative executives build their companies and how marketing executives design and promote campaigns.
 And get paid!
 What a bonus.
 The secret is to be genuinely interested and ask questions.

 Successful people will share their knowledge and experiences with you if you ask good questions that stimulate their thinking and responses.
 The quality of the information you receive depends on the quality of your questions.
 The key to connecting with others is conversation, and the secret of conversation is to ask the right questions.
 A conversation can lead to a relationship, and a nurtured relationship can produce amazing results.